lfit/releng-docs/docs/jenkins.rst

 ------------------------------------------

-This information will help developers (who do not have administer permissions) understand how LFIT configures a cloud and build minions via OpenStack Cloud plugin:
+This information will help developers (who do not have administer permissions) understand how LFIT configures a cloud and build agents via OpenStack Cloud plugin:

 #.
 Log in into Jenkins and click on ``Manage Jenkins``